Aircraft lessors wary as new rivals crowd into aviation

 Udvar-Hazy said there was strong demand and limited availability of the industry's benchmark narrow-body jets.

-But Philip Scruggs, president of AerCap (AER.N), the world's second-largest lessor, said the market had reached its top.
+But Philip Scruggs, president of AerCap, the world's second-largest lessor, said the market had reached its top.

 Even for those confident the jetliner market will remain strong barring an abrupt rate hike or a deepening of China's economic slowdown, there are differences over how quickly Airbus and Boeing should raise production to meet that demand.